 Let us evaluate the percentage of total sales for each item in a product category

 Step 1 – Open a new workbook and connect to the Superstore sample.

 Step 2 – From the Dimensions pane, drag Product Category and Product Sub-Category to the Rows shelf.

 Step 3 – From the Measures pane, drag Sales to the Text shelf on the Marks card.

 Step 4 – On the Text shelf, right-click Sales and select Add Table Calculation.

 Step 5 – In the Table Calculation dialog box, in the Calculation Type list, select Percent of Total.

 Step 6 – In the Compute the total within the list, select Pane (Down).

 If you have any doubts or Queries related to Tableau, get it clarifies from Tableau Experts on Tableau Community.

-Once you are done with this tutorial, you can check out the list of Tableau Interview Questions prepared by the experts, which will help you to crack any Tableau interview.
-And if you are interested in doing an end-to-end Tableau Training, Intellipaat has curated just the right course, so that you gain all of the requisite skills in Tabbeau BI Tool.
+Once you are done with this tutorial, you can check out the list of Tableau interview questions prepared by the experts, which will help you to crack any Tableau interview.
+And if you are interested in doing an end-to-end Tableau Training, Intellipaat has curated just the right course, so that you gain all of the requisite skills in Tableau BI Tool.